thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

   <h3 align="center">SoulMood: Your Mental Health Care Application</h3>
 </p>

+### This Application supports for Light & Dark Mode

 ## 1. AI Chatbot Feature
 This AI chatbot feature helps users to be able to tell stories safely and comfortably with our smart bot provided by our machine learning team.
 ### For API AI chatbot, we use the url provided by our cloud team: